prateek-agarwal-git/bomb-lab/README.md

 ## Level 2
 Numeric calculations
 ## Level 3
-Combines the concepts introduced in Level 1 and Level 2.
+Combines the concepts introduced in Level 1, Level 2, and little endianness.
 Not a unique answer.
+## Level 4
+Similar to level 3.
+Another function call inside phase\_4 besides sscanf.
+Not bothering now to  find multiple answers.